 Human Resource Generalist: Job Description, Requirements & Career Information

-Companies need to ensure that they hire and maintain the best talent available, and human resource generalists are charged with ensuring this.
-Training, interviewing and hiring are handled by human resource generalists, and they also oversee employee relations.
+Human resource generalists are charged with ensuring that companies hire and maintain the best talent available.
 This position requires a bachelor's degree at minimum, with higher executive positions needing a master's degree.
-Voluntarily certification is also available.
+Professional certification is voluntary, but recommended for experienced generalists.